Profiles are one of the most complex metadata types in Salesforce, and are notoriously hard to migrate with change sets or the command line.

 For example, if you select just the

-Profile metadata type in your custom metadata filter and run a comparison, you'll only get the
+Profile metadata type in your custom metadata filter and run a comparison, you'll get no results in the comparison results.

 So which metadata types should you include in the custom filter to retrieve each individual part?